What do the scholars and experts of Shari’ah say regarding celebrating the Mawlid of the Messenger of Allah, is it a Bid’ah (innovation)?

-Considering this we can now examine the allegation that the celebrations of the Prophet’s r birthday are a blameworthy bidah.
-One may ask what is wrong in these celebrations?
-Is the praising and telling of stories about the Prophet r haram?
-Is thanksgiving for the coming of the Prophet r undesirable?
+Considering this we can now examine the allegation that the celebrations of the Prophet’s (peace be upon him) birthday are a blameworthy Bid’ah.
+One may ask what is wrong with these celebrations?
+Is the praising and telling of stories about the Prophet (peace be upon him) haram?
+Is thanksgiving for the coming of the Prophet (peace be upon him) undesirable?
 The answer is obvious.
 Milad celebrations are held to carry out the Quranic command “Fal yafrahoo” – “Therein rejoice.”

-Imam Bukhari narrates a hadith about Abu Lahab, the Prophet’s r uncle, who upon hearing the news of his nephew’s birth freed his maid Saubiya as a mark of joy and happiness.
-However, Abu Lahab never believed in the Prophet r and died a Kafir.
+Imam Bukhari narrates a hadith about Abu Lahab, the Prophet’s (peace be upon him) uncle, who upon hearing the news of his nephew’s birth freed his maid Saubiya as a mark of joy and happiness.
+However, Abu Lahab never believed in the Prophet (peace be upon him) and died a Kafir.
 A whole chapter was revealed to condemn his anti-Prophetic attitude.
-In this hadith, Abu Lahab tells his older Abbas, “I receive a sip of water every Monday and my punishment is somewhat lightened.”
-So, we see that even a non-Muslim benefited from celebrating the coming of the Messenger r.
-Will a Muslim then, and a follower of the Prophet r not benefit from celebrating his birthday?
-We therefore suggest humbly to these brothers that they should stop their extremism and join the rest of the Ummah in thanking God for this great favour that He bestowed upon us.
+In this hadith, Abu Lahab tells Abbas, “I receive a sip of water every Monday and my punishment is somewhat lightened.”
+So, we see that even a non-Muslim benefited from celebrating the coming of the Messenger (peace be upon him).
+Will a Muslim then, and a follower of the Prophet (peace be upon him) not benefit from celebrating his birthday?
+We, therefore, suggest humbly to these brothers that they should stop their extremism and join the rest of the Ummah in thanking Allah for this great favour that He bestowed upon us.

 Let us all on this blessed occasion prostrate before our Lord and sing His praise and hymns as a show of our joy and happiness.
-Let us hold gatherings and conferences where the Scholars explain the contributions and the impact of Muhammad’s r teachings on humanity.
-The birth of Mustafa r undoubtedly heralded a new dawn for mankind and it marked the end of ignorance and the beginning of enlightenment.
+Let us hold gatherings and conferences where the Scholars explain the contributions and the impact of Muhammad’s (peace be upon him) teachings on humanity.
+The birth of Mustafa (peace be upon him) undoubtedly heralded a new dawn for mankind and it marked the end of ignorance and the beginning of enlightenment.

-Professor Muhammad Saeed Ramadan Bootie of Damascus University rejected the opponents of Milad and said “every new thing is not bidah.
-He says yes to gather people to tell them of Eid Milad is one of those things which began after the Prophet r.
-Is it enough to say it is bidah and whoever invented something which was not in our deen was an apostate?
+Professor Muhammad Saeed Ramadan Butie of Damascus University rejected the opponents of Milad and said “every new thing is not Bid’ah.
+He says yes, to gather people to tell them of Milad is one of those things which began after the Prophet (peace be upon him) but is it enough to say it is Bid’ah and whoever invented something which was not in our deen is an apostate?